 The good news is, though often painful, inflammation is a sign that your body is healing, and it plays a vital role in the recovery process, lasting only a few hours or days.
 The bad news?
 For some, that process can linger as the immune system goes into overdrive, leading to what is known as chronic inflammation.

 Each of us has cannabinoid receptors all throughout our bodies, which reportedly help to regulate inflammation, protect from oxidative stress and balance the immune system.
 It’s believed that CBD sends out signals to these receptors, which may have an anti-inflammatory effect that could prove effective at easing a whole host of conditions.

-That might be why CBD is becoming more and more popular to supplement inflammation-fighting routines, whether you’re combining it with treatment prescribed by your doctor or an anti-inflammatory diet.
+Although the research is in early stages and by no means conclusive, this might be why CBD is becoming more and more popular to supplement inflammation-fighting routines, whether you’re combining it with treatment prescribed by your doctor or an anti-inflammatory diet.
 And, because it’s very hard to consume too much CBD (studies show you would have to take 20,000mg almost all at once), a daily capsule or a drop of CBD oil slots into daily life without worry or fuss.

 If you’re wondering what dosage is best, the FSA advises taking no more than 70mg per day.
 Start slow with just one dropper of oil or a capsule to begin with, and see what works for you.

 Can CBD Impact Pain?

 To understand how CBD might impact pain, you first need to know about the power of neutrophils; a class of white blood cells that go looking for a fight when they sense danger.
 Here’s one example: “If you've got a viral lung infection,” says Dr. Laing, “white blood cells, including neutrophils, may migrate out of the blood vessels into the lung tissues to try and patrol for a bacterial infection.”